rustywrecks/pfu-babele-german/README.md

 In a fit of workaholism, I decided to translate the compendiums that come with the wonderful [Project FU](https://github.com/League-of-Fabulous-Developers/FoundryVTT-Fabula-Ultima) system using [Babele](https://gitlab.com/riccisi/foundryvtt-babele).
 However, since I am not a developer – nor do I understand anything about JavaScript – there are various hurdles that I have failed to overcome so far.
 Following the license used by the system developers, I am also running this module under the MIT License.
+Apart from that, a big shoutout to [DjLeChuck](https://github.com/djlechuck/) and his module [ [BTFG] Babele Translation Files Generator](https://github.com/DjLeChuck/foundryvtt-babele-translation-files-generator), which saved me a tremendous amount of work in creating the translation files once I knew the data keys.
 ## Manual installation
 To install the module in Foundry, a few simple steps are necessary:
 1. Open the setup page of your _FoundryVTT_ instance